logscape/Windows3/README.md

 3. Once both are uploaded, press DEPLOY on WindowsApp-1.0.zip (the application, not the override file).
 4. The Windows Application is now ready to use and can be selected opening the "Windows Home" Workspace

+If you are upgrading a previous version, please see the UpgreadeReadme.MD file for some important changes.

 # Overview